sikai00/tp/docs/UserGuide.md

 1. You can define your own insurance products that you sell and tag them to clients who have bought the product.
 Now you will not have to worry about forgetting which product did the client buy!

 Examples:
+* Add product with product name of 'Product1'
   * `addProduct pd/Product1`

 #### 7.3.2 List products: `listProduct`

-Show a list of all products in MyInsuRec.
+Show the list of products in MyInsuRec.

 Format: `listProduct`